jainnielyn/100-days-of-code/log.md

 **Today's Progress**: Working on pset6, converting .c files to .py.

 **Thoughts** Got quite busy so didn't have much time to code recently.
 Gained a new understanding of how to code for loops in python.
 They are indeed quite different than C or Java!

+### Day 20: November 30, Fri

+**Today's Progress**: Completed converting credit.c to credit.py

+**Thoughts** Ugh, the user input checking was running circles around me.
+Decided not to use cs50's library of "get_string" but did my own validation instead to learn more.
+It took longer than expected, haha!
+But now I gained a new understanding.
+I like how there are built in string methods(?) where you could easily get the first or last x number of characters!